SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Description

-Height and width, in microns, of the active area of the camera sensor
+Height and width of the active area of the camera sensor

+#### Units

+micron

 #### Sampling